 Tips to Save Money:

 One way I save money on staple items before doing a budget Whole30 is to not buy everything that you see people recommending for Whole30 staples.
+There’s so many Whole30 staple articles out there now and it can be really overwhelming.
 This list is specific to me and the things I know I will use.
 During my round, if I end up needing something else, I’ll purchase it then as opposed of buying something that I *might* use and end up not needing.
 For example, if you don’t think you’ll be breading anything during your round of Whole30, wait to buy coconut flour until you need it.
 Don’t really like Asian food?
 Skip the coconut aminos for now.
 Prefer pecans to almonds?
-Great, find those at a cheap price instead!
+Great, find those at a cheap price instead of buying both!
 Make it your list.
 You’ll save money that way.

 *Note: I ended up not even using the flours, marinara, or coconut aminos during this round.
-I could have saved myself even MORE money.
-Lesson learned!
+I could have saved myself even MORE money ($27.99 to be exact).
+Sometimes the teacher gets taught!

 Some people consider dressings and condiments staple items as well.
 If you’re truly trying to do a Whole30 as cheap as humanly possible, making your own BBQ, mayo, ketchup, ranch, ghee, balsamic vinaigrette and other dressings will save you SO.
 MUCH.
 MONEY.